SmithPR/react-sample/README.md

 ### About the project

 This is a small application, and does not include any state management libraries.
 In the interest of separating concerns, a stateful service performs all API requests.
 The Semantic UI library is used to set the look and feel of the application, instead of writing a lot of app-specific CSS.

 Due to time constraints, testing and form validation are both rather rudimentary.
+Were time not an issue, using a field validation library to enforce constraints and format values as the user types would be ideal.

 ## Available Scripts